-Enterprise Demand Generation can be summed up as a coordinated set of activities that drive demand for your company’s product or service.
+An Enterprise Demand Generation Model can be summed up as a coordinated set of activities that drive demand for your company’s product or service.
 On the surface, this can sound simple enough.
 But successful Demand Generation requires near-real-time synchronization across teams, tools, processes, and strategy.
-Plus, in the wake of COVID19, your Marketing budget and team capacity are unlikely to increase next year: According to Forrester’s latest report, overall Marketing spend at the start of 2022 will be almost 30% lower than it was in 2019.
-In this context, meeting or exceeding your Demand Generation goals may seem like an uphill battle.

-First, the components needed to build a functioning engine, and second, the maintenance necessary to keep it running at maximum efficiency.
+First, the components needed to build a functioning revenue engine, and second, the maintenance necessary to keep it running at maximum efficiency.
 Let’s start with the components of a best-in-class Demand Generation engine.
-With decades of collective experience under our belt, we believe that all engines need five core elements:
+With decades of collective experience under our belt, we believe there are five core elements:

 - Target Audiences

 - Demand Center (also referred to as Revenue Operations

 As a B2B professional, many of your customers make high-consideration purchases with the help of cross-functional buying groups.
 Gartner estimates that the typical buying group for complex B2B solutions includes six to ten people, each of which comes to the table with four or five pieces of information that they’ve gathered independently.
 These individuals are likely to have different questions and concerns as the group is driven down the Marketing funnel.

 To connect with and address such different needs while pushing the opportunity along, start with identifying the different roles involved in their purchasing processes: What criteria influence their perceptions of your product or service?
 This information should take the shape of buyer personas and should form the foundational targeting criteria for the targeted messaging in your Demand Generation activity.

 2. Lead Acquisition and Nurture Programs